 Apply now for Code Switch's mid-career fellowships

 We're excited to announce that applications for the Code Switch Fellowships Class of '22 are now open.
-The deadline to apply is September 15, 2022.
+We've extended the deadline!
+The new deadline to apply is September 30, 2022.

 We launched the fellowships last year as a way to help develop experienced journalists interested in telling thoughtful, nuanced stories about race and identity from people and places we might not otherwise hear.
 Our fellows produced three of our most compelling episodes of the past year: how "Pretendians" hurt real Indigenous people and communities, tackling racism through therapy and the experience of POCs with albinism.

 This year, there are two fellowships designed to allow experienced, working journalists to develop and report an in-depth story about race, identity and social justice.
 The story will air on the Code Switch podcast and radio show, with editorial help and support from the editors and producers at Code Switch and NPR.
 We'll work with your current employer to coordinate schedules, timing and publication.

 Fellowships are open to all mid-career journalists and storytellers.
 If you're at an NPR member station in the U.S., we'd especially love to hear from you!

 What we're looking for in a fellow

 These fellowships are designed to be flexible, so that fellows can continue working their current jobs while crafting their stories for Code Switch.
 Fellows will receive a stipend of $12,000 to cover travel and reporting affiliated costs, worked out in conjunction with the fellow's current employer.
 Up to two candidates will be selected.

 How to submit an application